tldr-pages/tldr/pages/linux/pacman-sync.md

 `pacman --sync {{package_name}}`

-- Synchronize and update all packages (add `--downloadonly` for download but do not update anything):
+- Synchronize and update all packages (add `--downloadonly` to download only):

 `pacman --sync --refresh --sysupgrade`